KopiasCsaba/SDGStreamingJourney/docs/obs.md

 Be careful, if you have it LIVE already, and you modify it, it will update in real time in the LIVE stream too.

+## Projector window
+Right click on the preview or the program display, and select windows projector.
+This will open a window containing what you are streaming.

+And you can share this window in a video chat, so that other participants can see real time what is live right now, e.g. they might waiting on for a music to finish, and this way they will see real time when you switch to their scenes, and they can start talking immediately.

+This way you don't need to count back for them, or notify them on chat, nothing.

 ## Pitfalls

  * Facebook and youtube might hit you with copyright claims not just for the songs you use (or record with a band)